denniskigen/ampath-forms/pages/docs/advanced-topics/injecting-data-sources.md

 # Data sources

+> **Angular Form Engine scope.** This page documents data sources in `@openmrs/ngx-formentry`.
+Equivalent schema fields may behave differently in the React Form Engine.
+See [About this documentation](/docs/about-this-documentation).

 Data sources are a way to inject data into your application.
 This is useful for injecting data that is not available at build time, such as data from an API.
 The `DataSources` service allows you to register, access, and remove data sources in your application.

 ## Built-in endpoint data source